Training10 min read

 Why Enrichment Matters as Much as Exercise

-Think of it this way: a 30-minute sniff walk can tire your dog out as much as an hour of fetch, because their brain is working the entire time.
+Think of it this way.
+A 30-minute sniff walk can tire your dog out just as much as an hour of fetch.
+Their brain is working the entire time.

-Here are 25 activities organized by category, ranging from zero-cost options to activities that use specific gear.
+Here are 25 activities organized by category.
+They range from zero-cost options around the house to activities using specific gear I've tracked in my product-testing spreadsheet since 2019.

 Scent and Foraging Activities